Featured Signatory Offer Details

 - Work opportunities of varying lengths available within some of the university’s services departments, subject to availability of vacancies.
 (Pay dependent upon contracted hours and department), available for all students.

-- Care experienced students are guaranteed an interview for a role as a Student Ambassador, which is a paid role (£7.68 + Holiday Pay = £8.50 – reviewed yearly).
+- Care experienced students are guaranteed an interview for a role as a Student Ambassador, which is a paid role (From 1st April 2021 pay per hour is £8.36 if under 23 and £8.91 if over 23.
+This is reviewed yearly).
 Flexible working opportunity around studies for duration of the time at Harper Adams (subject to satisfactory work – would need to identify themselves to our MyCovenant contact at Harper Adams, Kim Chadwick)

-- Care experienced guaranteed interview to become an online Unibuddy ambassador, which is a paid role (£7.68 + Holiday Pay = £8.50 – reviewed yearly).
+- Care experienced guaranteed interview to become an online Unibuddy ambassador, which is a paid role (From 1st April 2021 pay per hour is £8.36 if under 23 and £8.91 if over 23.
+This is reviewed yearly).
 Flexible working opportunity around studies for duration of the time at Harper Adams (subject to satisfactory work – would need to identify themselves to our MyCovenant contact at Harper Adams, Kim Chadwick)

 - Students have access to meet industry and network through the Careers and Placement Fair and the Land Management Careers Fair.
-Each event takes place once a year and allows students to engage with in excess of 130+ organisations.
-Advertised to all students via all student emails but care experienced students will also be encouraged to attend if accessing slots with the Wellbeing team.
+This enables students to engage with organisations.
+Advertised to all students via all student emails, the placement team, careers, social media, SU and academic course teams.
+Care experienced students will also be encouraged to attend if accessing slots with the Wellbeing team.

 - Access and opportunity to apply for a wide range of land based accredited courses during studies, at a subsidised cost (up to 50% discount).
 A wide range of courses running on set dates throughout the year, costs ranging from £0 – £400).
 This is only for current students at the university and will be advertised to care experienced students earlier than all other students.
 Will have the opportunity to discuss with staff which courses may be beneficial and why.

-- The Careers team regularly advertise employment opportunities directly through our Harper Adams Website.
-Students have a secure login for this site and can access further support for the application process.
-Care experienced students are encouraged to access support through staff.
+- The Careers team regularly advertise employment and Employers in partnership with Harper Careers advertise employment vacancies directly.
+Students have a secure login for this site (via Harper Adams website) and can access further support for the application process.
+Care experienced students are encouraged to access support through staff contact.

 Development Trust Scholarships**** – www.harper-adams.ac.uk/apply/finance/scholarships/internal.cfm